Prevention Science (PREV)

 PREV 640.
 Meta-Analysis I. 3 Credits.

-This course provides an introduction to systematic reviewing and meta-analysis methods for synthesizing results from multiple primary research studies.
+This course provides an introduction to systematic reviewing and meta-analysis methods for synthesizing results from multiple primary research studies in educational research.
 During this course, students will learn how to formulate research questions for a meta-analysis; conduct systematic literature searches; and synthesize effect sizes using basic meta-analytic techniques.
+Sequence with PREV 641.